 Being a DIY enthusiast, it did not take me long to want to try my hand at molding Kydex.
 For those of you that do not know, Kydex is the trade name for a propriety thermoplastic sheet.
 It’s rigid and strong, but when heated it becomes pliable.
 Kydex does not have a memory, so that once it has cooled; it retains the shape it was molded to fit.
-Kydex is not the only plastic compound that has this property, but what makes Kydex so valuable to DIYers is that unlike other heat formable plastics like PVC, Kydex will not off gas toxic fumes at normal forming temperatures.
+Kydex is not the only plastic compound that has this property.
+However, what makes Kydex so useful is that unlike plastics, Kydex doesn’t off gas toxic fumes at forming temperatures.

-Most people use either an oven (full size or toaster depending on the size of Kydex your working with), or a heat gun.
-It really depends on the thickness of the Kydex your working with, and how big of a piece your molding as to which is a better heat source.
+Most people use either an oven or a heat gun.
+Often I use a goodwill toaster oven.
+It really depends on the thickness of the Kydex your working with.
+Also the size of the piece your molding will impact on your heat source.
 Normally I find the oven works best to begin the project, and I use a heat gun to spot heat for adjustments.